homemadearcade/zero/todo/4_TODO_FEATURES.md

 INTERFACE IDS
 --------------------
 INTERFACE IDS
-  Add effects to the game model for the interfaceIds..
+  Add actions to the game model for the interfaceIds..

   Then have the experience model generate experienceEffects based on the effects of the game model